Remind your Work Comp clients Valley Fever training is required in 11 California counties

-- As of May 1, California law requires certain employers such as those in construction to offer Valley Fever training.
+- California law now requires certain employers such as those in construction to offer Valley Fever training.

 - Valley Fever is caused by a fungus that lives in the top layer of soil and can result in mild to severe illness.